OHDSI/Bouzyges/README.md

 # Bouzyges

-Bouzyges (pronounced boo-zee-jes) is a Python program to interactively generate a semantic graph of a medical term utilizing the SNOMED CT attribute-value pairs.
+Bouzyges (pronounced boo-zee-jes) is a Python program to interactively generate semantic graphs of medical terms utilizing the SNOMED CT attribute-value pairs.
 The script can be interfaced with a LLM model to generate graphs in automated fashion.
 End result of the script is a set of SNOMED CT concepts, that serve as the closest possible strict supertypes that together fully capture the meaning of the input term.

 # Intended use